 What is the purpose of the Accreditation Agreement?

-The purpose of the Accreditation Agreement is to provide a flexible link between two completely autonomous entities (the school seeking accreditation and the Board of Governors of the European Schools), so as to ensure the coherence and the highest possible standard of provision of European education in the EU Member States.
+is to provide a flexible link between two completely autonomous entities: the school seeking accreditation and the Board of Governors of the European Schools.
+This then ensures consistent and high standards of European education in the EU Member States.

-The joint signing of the Accreditation Agreement by the school’s legal representative and the Secretary-General, representing the Board of Governors, testify to the fact that the Board of Governors recognises the education provided by the accredited European school as being equivalent, year group by year group, to the courses of study offered by the European Schools.
+The joint signing of the Accreditation Agreement by the school’s legal representative and the Secretary-General, representing the Board of Governors, testifies to the fact that the Board of Governors recognises the education provided by the accredited European school as being equivalent, year group by year group, to the courses of study offered by the European Schools.

 This Agreement covers the European education provided at nursery and primary levels and at secondary level up to year 5.
 It is renewable every three years.

 covers the education provided in secondary years 6 and 7, thus opening up access to the European Baccalaureate.
 The Additional Agreement is renewable every three years.